cnoe482/VM-Setup/README.md

   - **Your remaining $200.00 of free credit expires in 30 days.
 Upgrade to keep going with your account.**
 - Now on the Bottom of the page click **Upgrade to pay as you go**
   - Verify your payment if needed
+  - Exit Azure Portal webpage and re-enter to apply updated subscriptiona
 - Why do we have to do this?
   - Some features are only allowed with pay as you go
   - If you created a new account you will still have your $200 credit for 30 days